benibr/netjail/README.md

 The main reason which lead to the development of this script was to keep its author busy while learning the capabilities of iproute2.
 However, one resulting usecase is to jail a torrent application into a openvpn connection to provide anonymity.

+## Usage:
-## Usage: netjail APP
+> netjail APP CONFIG
-	APP is an application which should be routed only via openvpn
+> > APP    an application which should be routed only via openvpn
+> > CONFIG path to openvpn config"